nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 =======================

 The nRF Cloud library offers two ways to handle backend connections when the :c:func:`cloud_connect` function is called.
-If the :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` Kconfig option is enabled, a cloud backend thread monitors the connection socket.
+If you enable the :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` Kconfig option, a cloud backend thread monitors the connection socket.
-If the option is not enabled, the user application is responsible for monitoring the socket.
+If you disable the option, the user application must monitor the socket.

 The dual functionalities of the :c:func:`cloud_connect` function in the two scenarios are described below:

-:option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` enabled
-   Function does not block and returns success if the connection monitoring thread has started.
+* :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` - If you enable this option, the function does not block and returns success if the connection monitoring thread has started.
 Below are some of the error codes that can be returned:

    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NOT_INITD` - Cloud backend is not initialized
    * :c:enumerator:`CLOUD_CONNECT_RES_ERR_ALREADY_CONNECTED` - Connection process has already been started

   Upon success, the monitoring thread sends an event of type :c:enumerator:`CLOUD_EVT_CONNECTING` to the user’s cloud event handler, with the ``err`` field set to success.
 If an error occurs, another event of the same type is sent, with the ``err`` field set to indicate the cause.
 These additional errors are described in the following section.

-:option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` disabled
-   Function blocks and returns success when the MQTT connection to the cloud has completed.
+* :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` - If you disable this option, the function blocks and returns success when the MQTT connection to the cloud completes.
 The connection socket is set in the backend binding and it becomes available for the application to use.
 Below are some of the error codes that can be returned:

-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NOT_INITD`
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NOT_INITD`.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NETWORK`: Host cannot be found with the available network interfaces
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NETWORK` - Host cannot be found with the available network interfaces.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_BACKEND`: A backend-specific error; In the case of nRF Connect for Cloud, this can indicate a FOTA initialization error
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_BACKEND` - A backend-specific error.
+In the case of nRF Connect for Cloud, this can indicate a FOTA initialization error.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_MISC`: Error cause cannot be determined
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_MISC` -  Error cause cannot be determined.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NO_MEM`: MQTT RX/TX buffers were not initialized
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_NO_MEM` - MQTT RX/TX buffers were not initialized.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_PRV_KEY`: Invalid private key
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_PRV_KEY` - Invalid private key.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_CERT`: Invalid CA or client certificate
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_CERT` - Invalid CA or client certificate.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_CERT_MISC`: Miscellaneous certificate error
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_CERT_MISC` - Miscellaneous certificate error.
-   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_TIMEOUT_NO_DATA`: Timeout; typically occurs when the inserted SIM card has no data
+   * :c:enumerator:`CLOUD_CONNECT_RES_ERR_TIMEOUT_NO_DATA` - Timeout.
+Typically occurs when the inserted SIM card has no data.

   For both connection methods, when a device with JITP certificates attempts to connect to nRF Connect for Cloud for the first time, the cloud rejects the connection attempt so that it can provision the device.
   When this occurs, the Cloud API generates a :c:enumerator:`CLOUD_EVT_DISCONNECTED` event with the ``err`` field set to :c:enumerator:`CLOUD_DISCONNECT_INVALID_REQUEST`.
-  The device should restart the connection process upon receipt of the :c:enumerator:`CLOUD_EVT_DISCONNECTED` event.
+  The device must restart the connection process upon receipt of the :c:enumerator:`CLOUD_EVT_DISCONNECTED` event.

 Connected to the Cloud
 ======================

-When the connection between the device and the cloud has been successfully established, the Cloud API dispatches a :c:enumerator:`CLOUD_EVT_CONNECTED` event.
+When the device connects to the cloud successfully, the Cloud API dispatches a :c:enumerator:`CLOUD_EVT_CONNECTED` event.
 If the device is not associated with an nRF Connect for Cloud account, a :c:enumerator:`CLOUD_EVT_PAIR_REQUEST` event is generated.
 The device must wait until it is added to an account, which is indicated by the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.
 If a device pair request is received, the device must disconnect and reconnect after receiving the :c:enumerator:`CLOUD_EVT_PAIR_DONE` event.